-No school or district employee is allowed to administer to any student, or supervise a student's self-administration of, any prescription or non-prescription medication until a completed and signed School Medication Authorization submitted by the Form is student's No student is allowed to parent/guardian. possess or consume any prescription or nonprescription medication on school grounds or at a school-related function other than as provided for in this procedure.
+No school or district employee is allowed to administer to any student, or supervise a student's self-administration of, any prescription or non-prescription medication until a completed and signed School Medication Authorization Form is submitted bv the student's parent/guardian.
+No student is allowed to possess or consume any prescription or nonprescription medication on school grounds or at a school-related function other than as provided for in this procedure.